Uniqueness of surface diagrams of smooth 4-manifolds: Introduction

-\begin{section}{Maps and diagrams} \begin{subsection}{Critical points} Let $M$ be a smooth closed 4-manifold.
-A generic map $M\rightarrow S^2$ resembles a surface bundle, except one allows the presence of a one-dimensional critical locus that is a union of \emph{fold} and \emph{cusp} points.
-The fold locus is an embedded one-submanifold of $M$ with the following local model at each point: When the sign above is negative, it is known variously as an \emph{indefinite fold}, \emph{round singularity}, or \emph{broken singularity} depending on context.
-Figure~\ref{fold} is a picture of the target space, depicting the fibration structure nearby.
-In that figure, like the one to its right, what appears is the target disk of a map $D^4\rightarrow D^2$, with bold arcs representing the image of the critical locus.
+Let $M$ be a smooth closed 4-manifold.
+Any generic smooth map $M\to S^2$ resembles a surface bundle, except one allows the presence of a one-dimensional critical locus that is a union of \emph{fold} and \emph{cusp} points.
+The fold locus is an embedded smooth 1-submanifold of $M$ with the following local model at each point: When the sign above is negative, it is known variously as an \emph{indefinite fold}, \emph{round singularity}, or \emph{broken singularity} depending on context.
+Figure \ref{fold} is a picture of the target space, schematically depicting the fibration structure.
+In that figure, like the one to its right, what appears is the target disk of a map $D^4\to D^2$, with bold arcs representing the image of the critical locus.
 A surface is pictured in the region of regular values that have that surface as their preimage, and tracing point preimages above a horizontal arc from left to right gives the foliation of $\R^3$ by hyperboloids, first one-sheeted, then two-sheeted, with a double cone above the fold point.
-The circle (drawn on the cylinder to the left) that shrinks to the cone point is called the \emph{round vanishing cycle} for that arc in the context of broken Lefshetz fibrations.
-When dealing with purely wrinkled fibrations there are no Lefschetz vanishing cycles, so the term \emph{vanishing cycle} will suffice in that case.
+The circle (drawn on the cylinder to the left) that shrinks to the cone point is called the \emph{round vanishing cycle} for that arc in the context of broken Lefschetz fibrations.
+When dealing exclusively with purely wrinkled fibrations as this paper does, there are no Lefschetz vanishing cycles, so the term \emph{vanishing cycle} will suffice.

-Each cusp point is a common endpoint of two open arcs of fold points, with the local model When the sign above is negative, it is called an \emph{indefinite cusp} and is adjacent to two indefinite fold arcs as in Figure~\ref{cusp}: here two fold arcs meet at a cusp point, for which the two vanishing cycles must intersect at a unique point in the fiber.
+Each cusp point is a common endpoint of two open arcs of fold points, with the local model When the sign above is negative, it is called an \emph{indefinite cusp} and is adjacent to two indefinite fold arcs as in Figure \hyperlink{1b}{1b}: here two fold arcs meet at a cusp point, for which the two vanishing cycles must transversely intersect at a unique point in the fiber.